jeremy9959/2020-Fall-2710W-Math/notes/Chapter3/Ch3.2.md

 \vfill\eject

-## Examples

-(Example 3.6) How many even 5 digit numbers are there for which:

-- no digit is zero
-- the digit $6$ appears exactly once.

-\vfill\eject
 ## Problem 3

 (Problem 3 from section 3.3) Five cards are dealt from a 52-card deck and lined up in a row.